 Food is one of the parameters that define a place.
 An important part to explore in a traveler’s itinerary.
 And if you look around any place, however small it may be, you will always find something special that the place has to offer.
-So in Khurja these specialties are Khurchan and Kanji Wada.
+So in the town, these specialties are Khurchan and Kanji Wada.

-Khurchan is a sweet but a very mild one.
+Khurchan is a sweet but very mild one.
 It is made with layers of Malai and sugar and like a cake needs to be eaten with all the layers intact.
 Surprisingly, though made of Malai and sugar, it is neither very heavy nor very sweet.
 And leaves just a perfect taste in your mouth.

 Kanji Wada is a variation of Kanji, a popular winter drink in north India.
-Kanji is nothing but the fermented water, made from Rai (mustard seeds), salt and red chilly and at times with Heeng (asafoetida).
+The Kanji is nothing but fermented water, made from Rai (mustard seeds), salt, and red chilly and at times with Heeng (asafoetida).
 Usually, red or black carrots are added to this water.
 This drink with a tangy taste is a strong appetizer and will make you feel hungry after minutes of having it.
 What you get in Khurja is Dal Wadas added to Kanji instead of carrots.
 The small Wadas are left in the water and they soak in the fermented water.
 It’s a sheer pleasure to put it in your mouth.
-You would love this dish if you have a chatpata tooth i.e. if you like spicy street food.
+You would love this dish if you have a Chatpata tooth i.e. if you like spicy street food.

-I look forward to making another trip to Khurja to see the manufacturing process and especially the painting.
+I look forward to making another trip to the town to see the manufacturing process and especially the painting.
 I would also like to talk to the people engaged in the industry as they are the major players in a ceramics ecosystem.
 This is my second discovery in UP after Amroha.
-It such a learning experience to explore these hidden centers of excellence in the country.
+It is such a learning experience to explore these hidden centers of excellence in the country.
 If you know of some more such places, please do let me know.